Section 508 Digital Accessibility Compliance

 Without digital accessibility, millions of Americans experience barriers when using the internet to search for services, file forms or access content on government and business websites.

 As more and more of society use speech activated devices, or use our cell phones hands free, making websites accessible benefits all of us.
-Just as accessible ramps make it easier for parents with strollers to access to a local office, websites that are accessible allow easier access to every citizen to connect to state government, whether using their cell phone or using Assistive Technology.
+Just as accessible ramps make it easier for parents with strollers to access to a local office, websites that are accessible allow easier access to every citizen to connect to governments and businesses, whether using their cell phone or using Assistive Technology.

 So much of our everyday lives involves using the internet on our computers, phones, watches, and more.
 It’s nearly impossible to go a day without Googling something, catching up on our favorite topics or interacting with friends on social platforms – all online.